antonfirsov/docs/2014/08-interns-at-microsoft/2014-08-interns-at-microsoft.md

 Keeping track of all the .NET APIs across all the platforms can be challenging.
 At Microsoft, we often build internal engineering tools to make our lives easier.
-Christian worked on a tool that allows us to catalog our APIs and record comments and design notes.
+Christian worked on a tool that enables us to catalog the APIs and record comments and design notes.

 TBD: URL